SPUR-TECH/Emoji-Match/README.md

 ## Details and construction of Emoji Match memory game:

-This memory testing card flipping game was created purely for fun and to test my knowledge of Java script functions and for loops etc.
+This memory testing card flipping game was created purely for fun and to test my knowledge of Java script functions and for loops, creating arrays working around issues etc.

 ## project mission:
 ---